Advancing Social Change and Creating an Enduring American Legacy

 Focus Areas

-We have awarded roughly 80 grants across eight focus areas: Education; Cultural Preservation; Health; Music & Arts; Social Justice; Career Readiness; Environment; and Digitization.
+We have awarded nearly 80 grants across eight focus areas: Education; Cultural Preservation; Health; Music & Arts; Social Justice; Career Readiness; Environment; and Digitization.
 Taken together, Fund II Foundation grant-making works toward building a limitless future for all Americans.

 Our work seeks to offer Black and Brown youth those opportunities and experiences that will spark imagination, build confidence and develop the study habits that will guarantee future success.